 Here’s what’s really happening:

 She could have easily done a talking head video that talks about title, but that would be way too boring.
 She needed to bring in the entertainment.
 She splashed it on Facebook, then ran ads to her database, and also video emailed it to them.
 She received a 64% open rate on her email and thousands of views on her video.
 All of this resulted in a few leads.
 WHY?
 Because she stood out.
 Roxie is not generating leads, she is generating attention.
-With that you attract leads, not manufacture them.

 What kind of video do you think will generate more attention?
 You interviewing a title agent on their services or a Jeopardy game show?